PennLINC/babs/docs/source/developer_how_to_test.rst

 This is to make sure that the updated code also works on a large-scale dataset and when using a real BIDS App (e.g., fMRIPrep, QSIPrep).
-This is especially important to test out when you have updated the workflow of status updates, i.e., how ``job_status.csv`` is updated, or you revised the source code for generating BABS scripts.
+This is especially important to test out when you have updated the workflow of status updates, i.e., how ``job_status.csv`` is updated, or you revised the source code for generating BABS scripts and the changes are related to a real BIDS App.

 For example, you may use a dataset with hundreds of (or more) subjects or subject/session pairs.
 Run BABS commands, and check if the content of generated scripts are as expected.